 - 5.1.
 Our answer to this question is that WHUFC was not the only "possible" winner of the tender.
 We have described above that OPLC/LLDC had chosen to run a competitive procurement process to select the anchor tenant/concessionaire of the Stadium. - 5.2.
-The EC accepts that a competitive process is an appropriate and recommended route to market due to the potential public interest results the competition can provide to the public vendors/purchasers. - 5.3.
-The Complainant accepted that the process was open, fair and non-discriminatory and the High Court rejected LOFC's application for a judicial review of aspects of the competitive process, which confirms the robustness of the process. - 5.4.
+The EC accepts that a competitive process is an appropriate and recommended route to market due to the potential public interest results the competition can provide to the public vendors/purchasers. - 5.3. [] the process was open, fair and non-discriminatory and the High Court rejected LOFC's application for a judicial review of aspects of the competitive process, which confirms the robustness of the process. - 5.4.
 It is the nature of such public competitive process that one cannot know in advance which economic operators would participate in it or which will submit the most economically advantageous tender; the only obligation on the procuring public body is to ensure that the competitive process is fair, transparent and open to all and its rules and requirements are transparent and do not favour a specific bidder.
-The OBC and the High Court, in dismissing LOFC's judicial review application, provide support of this.
+The OBC and the High Court, in dismissing LOFC's judicial review application, provide support of this. - 5.5.

-- 5.5.
 The only way of neutralising the accusation that WHUFC's proximity to the Stadium gives them an unfair advantage would be either to preclude WHUFC from the competition (that would be illegal) or to move the Stadium elsewhere (that would be unrealistic). - 5.6.
 As mentioned above the process had an in-built teaming stage after the ranking of the bidders.
-That also facilitated the possibility of more than one bidder being granted a concession agreement if their financial proposals were viable and their timetables for use of the Stadium were compatible. - 5.7.
-The suggestion of the Complainant therefore is speculative and unreasonable.
+That also facilitated the possibility of more than one bidder being granted a concession agreement if their financial proposals were viable and their timetables for use of the Stadium were compatible.